Reed-Math241/topPolluters/README.md

   - Toxic 100 Air EJ: Minority Share; shares of potential exposure to air toxics borne by people in minority racial/ethnic groups

-### toxic.water.rank

-  - Toxic 100 Water Rank; the company’s rank for water toxics from large facilities in 2018

 ### greenhouse.poor